Joel Lane

 The writer and journalist Joel Lane.

 Joel Lane (1963 – 26 November 2013) was a British novelist, short story writer, poet, critic and anthology editor.
 He received the World Fantasy Award in 2013 and the British Fantasy Award twice.

 Life

 Born in Exeter, he was the nephew of tenor saxophonist Ronnie Scott.

+He attended Cambridge University, where he was active in the undergraduate poetry circle that formed around the student poetry magazine Virtue Without Terror.

 At the time of his death, Lane was living in south Birmingham, where he worked in health industry-related publishing.
 His location frequently provided settings for his fiction.

 Works

 The majority of Lane's short stories can be categorised as horror or dark fantasy, and he cited Robert Aickman, Ramsey Campbell and M. John Harrison as influences on his fiction.
 His short stories were usually published in small-press books and magazines.
 Lane's work was also anthologized by both Karl Edward Wagner (in Wagner's The Year's Best Horror Stories series) and Stephen Jones (in Jones' Best New Horror series).
 Much of Lane's fiction is set in Birmingham and the Black Country.
 Lane's novels are more overtly mainstream.
 From Blue to Black (2000) is a portrait of a disturbed rock musician, whilst The Blue Mask (2003) follows the aftermath of a brutal and disfiguring attack.

 Something Remains, edited by Peter Coleborn and Pauline E. Dungate (Alchemy Press, 2016), is a collection of stories by other hands "based on and inspired by the notes left by Joel Lane".
 This Spectacular Darkness, edited by Mark Valentine and John Howard (Tartarus Press, 2016), is a collection of his critical essays on fantasy and horror fiction, together with appreciations of his work.